Jigsaw Puzzle Portfolio

 Update: April 28, 2020

-I completed another puzzle, in two days.
+I completed another puzzle in two days.
 Crap.
-I love this piece but I had to slow down in order to take a second day to finish.
+I love this piece, but I had to slow down in order to take a second day to finish.
 Seriously, there it sat, on my coffee table, and I had to ignore it.
 Oh well.
 Time to start another.
 Oh, wait!
-I don’t have any more.
-The ones on order, are still weeks away.
+I have no more.
+The ones on order are still weeks away.
 I suppose I could do more writing.

 Update: April 25, 2020